sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

 $ npx sst deploy --stage prod
 ```

-This allows us to separate our environments, so when we are working in `dev`, it doesn't break the app for our users.
+This allows us to separate our environments, so when we are working in our local environment, it doesn't break the app for our users.

 Once deployed, you should see something like this.